 Do babies really need tummy time?
 And what do you do if your baby hates tummy time?
-Should you just let your baby cry during tummy time?
+Should you just let your baby cry during it instead?

-The answer is yes, tummy time is extremely important, and I’ll walk you through the best tummy time activities that even babies who hate tummy time will tolerate!
+The answer is yes, tummy time is extremely important, and I’ll walk you through the best activities that even a baby who hates tummy time will tolerate!

 My first baby, Theo, hated tummy time.
-He would scream every time we attempted tummy time, and honestly, because of that, we didn’t do it nearly as often as we should have.
+He would scream every time we attempted it, and honestly, because of that, we didn’t do it nearly as often as we should have.

 *Post contains affiliate links.

-Pediatricians recommend 30-minutes of tummy time per day.
+Pediatricians recommend 30 minutes of tummy time per day.
 This can sound daunting, especially if you have a baby who hates tummy time.
-When Theo screamed and cried during tummy time, it was awful.
+When Theo screamed and cried, it was awful.

 As a first-time mom, it made me feel so guilty and I did it as little as I possibly could.

 Listen, tummy time is crucial, so don’t feel guilt like I did if your baby cries during it!
 But also… remember that you don’t have to start at 30 minutes.
 Start small with 3-5 minutes each time your baby is awake.